Activating learning through the LEAF Pedagogical cycle

-the LEAF PEDAGOGICAL CYCLE
+The LEAF PEDAGOGICAL CYCLE

-Look & Observe
+Look and Observe

 Explore